Ellen Lloyd - AncientPages.com - Like many other characters encountered in Native American mythology, Heyoka teaches us valuable life lessons.

 The sacred clown has the power to heal emotional pain, but making sad people laugh and his jokes can be comforting.
 Heyoka acts as a mirror so we can see others’ behavior and start the healing process.

 Heyoka acts like a mirror and shows you your dark side.
 Credit: Public Domain

 Heyoka as a mirror can be described as a teacher, who by using extreme behaviors to mirror others, forces us to examine our own doubts, fears, hatred, and weaknesses.
-Every person has dark personality traits and emotions we keep hidden, but Heyoka shows us the other side of our nature.
+Of course, every person has dark personality traits and emotions we keep hidden, but Heyoka shows us the other side of our nature.

-Heyoka’s behavior makes us study people, surroundings, and situations in a completely different way and this gives us a new fresh perspective that can eventually lead to experiencing life-changing insights.
+Heyoka’s behavior makes us study people, surroundings, and situations differently, which gives us a new fresh perspective that can eventually lead to experiencing life-changing insights.

 Sacred clowns are important members of the tribes of the Planes Indians.
 Heyokas maintain social balance and dare to ask difficult and taboo questions no-one had the courage to ask before.
 They can also question established answers, forcing us to re-evaluate our behavior or knowledge.

-By breaking rules, violating norms and taboos, sacred clowns force us to set boundaries and define guidelines for accepted ethical and moral behavior.
+By breaking the rules, violating norms and taboos, sacred clowns force us to set boundaries and define acceptable ethical and moral behavior guidelines.

-In Lakota mythology, Heyoka is sometimes described as a spirit of thunder and lightning, but this interesting creature can also appear as an animal like for example as snowbird horse, dog, night hawk or even a dragonfly.
-Heyoka can appear in many different shapes, but it’s his true nature that brings us sacred knowledge.
+In Lakota mythology, Heyoka is sometimes described as a spirit of thunder and lightning.
+Still, this interesting creature can also appear as an animal, such as a snowbird horse, dog, night hawk, or even a dragonfly.
+Thus, Heyoka can appear in many different shapes, but it’s his true nature that brings us sacred knowledge.